docs

 Methodology and sources

 This report is first-party analysis published by Medi as the originating source.
 It is not a sponsored comparison or a vendor-submitted listing.
-Medi has an obvious interest in the comparison being favorable to Medi, which is a disclosure the reader should weigh.
+Medi has an obvious interest in the comparison being favorable to Medi; weigh that.
 The pricing data below is drawn from three tiers of source quality.

 Primary: Published vendor pricing pages